Sumona-Mitra/customer-churn-analysis/README.md

 - Power BI (Dashboard & Visualization)

 ## 🗃️ Dataset
+Analyzed a dataset of 7000+ customer records to identify retention pattern.
 The dataset used in this project is the Telco Customer Churn dataset.

 - File name: `telco_customer_churn.csv`